 So, this post is going to cover the basics of what physical self care is and give you some practical tips for implementing physical self care in your daily life.

-Note: this post contains some affiliate links and I may earn a commission if you use them.
+Note: this post contains some affiliate links and I may earn a commission – at no additional cost to you – if you use them to make a purchase.

 WHAT IS PHYSICAL SELF CARE?